mfaherold1998/Cards_Against_AI/README.md

 ### Current Considerations

 * Models may act as both player and judge.
-* To avoid refusals, models output only card IDs.
+* To avoid refusals, models are asked to output only card IDs.
 * The dataset currently includes only the UK English CAH deck.
-* Invalid responses are handled via a simple fallback mechanism.
+* Invalid responses are just ignored.

 ### Planned Enhancements

-* Improve handling of invalid or ambiguous responses.
+* Tests several datasets.
 * Expand to multilingual or regional CAH decks.
 * Add adversarial prompts to probe model robustness.